open/close all folders

 - Iron Lady: A somewhat softer version but none the less efficient.

 - Mama Bear: While stern, she's very protectiv of the pilots under he command, especially Misaki, and goes out of her way to keep them safe.
 She also got really pissed off at Bernard when temporarily messed with Kotoko's programing and turned her against everyone as distraction.

 - Rank Up: She's a lieutenant commander in the premiere but it's actually set between episodes 12 and 13.
 In the series proper she starts as a lieutenant and is promoted to lieutenant commander in "Tragedy of Cherubim" (which is also when the girls except Suzanna are officially commissioned).

 - Ace Pilot: She can pilot a Rampart Armor and any ship extremely well.

 - Adorably Precocious Child: If she can count as one.

 - Age-Inappropriate Dress: Big time.

 - Ax-Crazy: See Brainwashed and Crazy

-- Badass Adorable: She's a fully capable pilot and very skilled with a minigun, she also cute as hell.
+- Badass Adorable: She's a fully capable pilot and very skilled with firearms, she's also cute as hell.

 - Bare Your Midriff: Both her piloting outfits in both seasons.